miketriska/Code-Project/README.md

 For the purpose of demonstrating what the entire output of the curl read command is, the curltest.out file is provided

-# The REST Endpoint for the file is:
+# The Public REST Endpoint for the file is:

 https://storage.googleapis.com/mike-triska-bucket/Michael_Triska_Resume_August2017.txt

-# The REST Endpoint for the JSON object is:
+# The Public REST Endpoint for the JSON object is:

 https://storage.googleapis.com/mike-triska-bucket/triska-resume.json